kaczla/list-lm/README.md

 - [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) - Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 - [LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter) - LLaMA-Adapter is a lightweight adaption method for fine-tuning instruction-following LLaMA models, using 52K data provided by Stanford Alpaca.
 - [LlamaIndex](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
+- [LLMParser](https://github.com/kyang6/llmparser) - LLMParser is a simple and flexible tool to classify and extract structured data from text with large language models.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
 - [Marvin](https://github.com/PrefectHQ/marvin) - Meet Marvin: a batteries-included library for building AI-powered software.
 Marvin's job is to integrate AI directly into your codebase by making it look and feel like any other function.